In today’s America, people don’t stay in one place for too long.

 Here’s a look at the top ten.

-Hey now Vermont!
+Hey now New Hampshire!
 Sounds like you guys got it all figured out up there in your little nook in the woods, huh?
 You were able to flip flop with Vermont this year.

-Vermont is a great place for families.
+New Hampshire is a great place for families.
 In fact, it’s not even close.
-Vermont is the best place for education in the country, and it’s also the 2nd safest.
+New Hampshire is one of the best places for education in the country, and it’s also one of the safest.

 The only weird thing is, Vermont ranks 47th for number of homes with kids.
 Only 24% of households are actually families.

 Well, it’s starting to look like the northeast is the best place in America for families to live.
 Is that a surprise?
 It isn’t to us.

 Maine is the safest state in America.
 While there are some misfits that cause issues in Maine, you’re more likely to have a moose gun stolen out of your Subaru than you are to be attacked while ice fishing.

 Households with kids: 19.0%